FrankGasparovic/Windows-Desktop-SSO-Node/README.md

 ## Usage

-To deploy these nodes, download the jar from the releases tab on github [here](https://github.com/FrankGasparovic/WindowsDesktopSSONode/releases/latest).
+To deploy this noded, download the jar from the releases tab on github [here](https://github.com/FrankGasparovic/Windows-Desktop-SSO-Node/releases/latest).
 Next, copy the jar into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.